fpshuang/pengsheng-huang.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Pengsheng Huang is an Researcher of Computer Vision at Sensetime Research.
-His research interests include model compression, base model and 3D sensor.
+Pengsheng Huang is an ML Engineer of Computer Vision at Baidu Inc. His research interests include model compression, base model and 3D sensor.
 Our team developed a AutoML toolbox, which now is released as [MMRazor](https://github.com/open-mmlab/mmrazor/tree/dev-1.x), he is charged for Quantization, Knowledge Distillation, and code quality.
 Prior to that, he developed CV applications at Segway Robotics, and got his B.Eng in Biomedical from UESTC, 2018.
 {style="text-align: justify;"}